samsquire/ideas4/README.md

 How do you percolate a sort function?

+Sort percolation takes a sort function and tries to weave the if statements into a wider program.
+Whenever objects of the kind being sorted are in scope, the if statements are inserted to prioritise which comes first.

+Sort functions also have a grouping property, such as when the group changes.
+We also want to detect this and returning 1, 0 or -1 is not enough, we also want a sort reason from a sort function.

 # 81. Reordering IO at runtime - a crash safe language

 I want a programming language that can crash at any point and recover when restarted.
 It should update the disk data structures in an order that is recoverable.